paypal-examples/v6-web-sdk-sample-integration/client/components/paypalGuestPayments/html/README.md

    ```

 3. **Configure environment variables:**
-   Create a `.env` file in the root directory:
+   Create a `.env` file in the root directory using your client credentials from the previous Create Application step:

    ```env
    PAYPAL_SANDBOX_CLIENT_ID=your_paypal_sandbox_client_id